Reporter Outreach Logo

 Organic SEO vs. Paid Search

 These aren't competitors.
 They serve different purposes.
-But understanding the tradeoffs helps you allocate budget without wasting money.
+Understanding the tradeoffs helps you allocate budget without wasting money.

 The smartest approach: use paid search for immediate visibility while organic SEO builds momentum.
 Data from paid campaigns — which keywords actually convert, which messages resonate — directly informs your organic strategy.
 As rankings grow, gradually shift budget away from keywords where you already rank well organically.